huanyushi/huanyushi.github.io/_posts/2023/2023-06-06-electrostatic-field-between-intersecting-planes.md

 \end{gather}
 $$

-So $1/\abs{\vb{r}-\vb{r}_k}$ is also a solution of the original Poisson's equation, but it does not have the limits of two of the boundary conditions.
+So $1/\abs{\vb{r}-\vb{r}_k}$ is also a solution of the original Poisson's equation, but it does not satisfy the two boundary conditions.
 Following our previous expansion method, we can get a similar result

 $$
 \begin{equation}